 Pregnancy is a critical period of development, for both mother and fetus, and is accompanied by transient insulin resistance and adipose tissue accumulation (Musial et al., 2016; Pipe et al., 1979).
 This insulin resistance and propensity for energy conservation also may be modified by maternal diet and environmental stressors.
-The timing of feeding is an aspect of diet that is gaining more consideration as a modifiable behavior for improving metabolic health, including being named a priority for the next iteration of the dietary guidelines for Americans (I’ll find this reference tomorrow).
-Recent studies have detailed the benefits of early time-restricted feeding (eTRF) in improving chronic disease-related outcomes like insulin resistance (Gabel et al., 2018; Sutton et al., 2018), and high blood pressure (Gabel et al., 2018; Stote et al., 2007).
-Only one study of eTRF during pregnancy has been completed thus far (Upadhyay, 2019); however, maternal insulin resistance, energy conservation and offspring health in the post-natal period were not evaluated.
+The timing of feeding is an aspect of diet that is gaining more consideration as a modifiable behavior for improving metabolic health, including establishing a subcommittee on eating frequeny for the next iteration of the dietary guidelines for Americans(dietaryguidelines.gov).
+Recent studies have detailed the benefits of time-restricted feeding (TRF) in improving chronic disease-related outcomes like insulin resistance (Gabel et al., 2018; Sutton et al., 2018), and high blood pressure (Gabel et al., 2018; Stote et al., 2007, Sutton et al, 2018).
+Only one study of eTRF during pregnancy has been completed thus far in rodents (Upadhyay, 2019); however, maternal insulin resistance, energy conservation and offspring health in the post-natal period were not evaluated.

 It is likely that women experience time-restriction of food intake during pregnancy in many

-ways; such as food insecurity, hyperemesis gravidarum, while observing Ramadan, and engaging in shift work.
-I aim to evaluate the mechanism of insulin resistance and energy conservation in normal mouse pregnancy and to investigate how these physiological phenomena respond to time-restricted feeding.
-I will test the hypothesis that the state of insulin resistance in pregnancy will drive energy conservation and improved absorptive capacity compared to non-pregnant animals.
-Further, in the setting of early time-restricted feeding (eTRF), insulin resistance in pregnancy will be lessened, which will improve offspring insulin sensitivity and confer resistance to high fat diet feeding.
+contexts; including food insecurity, hyperemesis gravidarum, observing Ramadan, engaging in shift work and voluntary changes in food intake.
+I aim to evaluate the mechanism of insulin resistance and energy conservation in normal mouse pregnancy and to investigate how these phenomena respond to time-restricted feeding.
+I will test the hypothesis that insulin resistance in pregnancy will drive energy conservation and improved absorptive capacity compared to non-pregnant animals.
+Further, in the setting of early time-restricted feeding (eTRF), insulin resistance in pregnancy will be lessened, which will improve insulin sensitivity and confer resistance to high fat diet feeding in the offspring.

-Aim 1: Evaluate the molecular components contributing to the propensity for energy conservation, insulin resistance, and digestive efficiency during pregnancy.
+Aim 1: Identify the physiological mechanisms contributing to energy conservation and insulin resistance during pregnancy.
 Age matched pregnant and non-pregnant female mice will be compared in this study.
-Energy expenditure, insulin sensitivity, and absorptive capacity will be compared.
+Energy expenditure, insulin sensitivity, and macronutrient absorptive efficiency will be evaluated.

 Aim 2: Examine the effect of early time-restricted feeding in the perinatal period on maternal health.
-Dams exposed to 8-hour, dark cycle time-restricted feeding will be compared to age-matched ad libitum fed controls.
-Food intake, body composition, energy expenditure, insulin sensitivity, and gestation length will be measured.
+Dams exposed to time-restricted feeding during gestation will be compared to age-matched ad libitum fed controls.
+Food intake, body composition, energy expenditure, insulin sensitivity, and gestation length will be evaluated.

 Aim 3: Determine the effect of early time-restricted feeding in the perinatal period on offspring health.
-Pups of dams exposed to 8-hour, dark cycle time-restricted feeding will be compared to pups of ad libitum fed dams.
-Survival, birthweight, body composition, insulin sensitivity and resistance to a high fat diet will be measured.
+Pups of dams exposed to time-restricted feeding will be compared to pups of ad libitum fed dams.
+Survival rates, birthweight, body composition, insulin sensitivity and sensitivity to a high fat diet will be measured.

 Aim 4: Determine the prevalence of intentional and unintentional fasting in a local sample of pregnant women and its associations with perinatal health outcomes.
-The prevalence of Hyperemesis Gravidarum, breakfast skipping, food insecurity, and length of overnight fast will be evaluated in the Michigan Medicine OB biorepository and their associations with preterm birth, low birthweight/small for gestational age, intrauterine fetal demise, gestational diabetes, and re-eclampsia will be evaluated.
+The prevalence of hyperemesis gravidarum, breakfast skipping, food insecurity, and length of overnight fast will be evaluated in the Michigan Medicine central biorepository obstetrics cohort and their associations with preterm birth, low birthweight/small for gestational age, intrauterine fetal demise, gestational diabetes, gestational weight gain, and pre-eclampsia will be evaluated.